akka/akka/akka-docs/src/main/paradox/scala/stream/stream-error.md

 The error handling strategies are inspired by actor supervision strategies, but the semantics have been adapted to the domain of stream processing.
 The most important difference is that supervision is not automatically applied to stream stages but instead something that each stage has to implement explicitly.

-For many stages it may not even make sense to implement support for supervision strategies.
+For many stages it may not even make sense to implement support for supervision strategies, this is especially true for stages connecting to external technologies where for example a failed connection will likely still fail if a new connection is tried immediately (see the Restart with back off for such scenarios).

 For stages that do implement supervision, the strategies for how to handle exceptions from processing stream elements can be selected when materializing the stream through use of an attribute.